 The bill, H.B.
 No. 221, aims to eliminate certain state-required assessment instruments and end-of-course assessments that are not mandated by federal law.
-Key amendments include limiting the number of subject areas for which school districts must provide supplemental instruction to two per school year, prioritizing mathematics and reading.
-Additionally, the bill modifies the assessment requirements by removing social studies from the list of subjects assessed in grade eight and specifying that end-of-course assessments will only be adopted for reading, mathematics, and science as necessary to comply with the Every Student Succeeds Act.
-The bill also introduces a provision that allows the State Board of Education to reduce the number or frequency of assessments if federal requirements change.
+Key amendments include changes to the Education Code, specifically Section 28.0211(a-8), which now restricts school districts from providing supplemental instruction to students in more than two subject areas per school year, prioritizing mathematics and reading.
+Additionally, Section 39.023 has been revised to remove the requirement for assessments in social studies and certain end-of-course assessments in subjects like Algebra I, English I, and English II, while allowing for assessments in reading, mathematics, and science only as necessary to comply with the Every Student Succeeds Act.

 Statutes affected: Introduced: Education Code 39.023, Education Code 39.203 (Education Code 39)